Looking for the best cafes in Merida?

 If you are a coffee lover, make Bengala KaffeeHaus your next stop after Manifesto!
 They serve a mean cup of coffee and offer special brews.

 This might not be the best cafe in Merida for work because the main seating is located in the courtyard.
-They are located right next to a hotel which means there’s a courtyard section you can sit at.
+They are located right next to a hotel which means there’s a courtyard section you can sit in.
 Again – arrive fully charged so you don’t have to worry about outlets!
 The annoying part about sitting and working from the courtyard of Bengala KaffeeHaus is the number of mosquitoes that are ready to bite!

 If you’re getting hungry – they also serve different kinds of paninis.
 And if you’re a lover of iced coffees like me, this is definitely the spot to try!